bugfender/bugfender-maui/README.md

 This repository provides bindings for iOS and Android on Xamarin projects.
 Also provides a sample solution that shows the integration.

+In order to use Bugfender, you will need an account which you can [create here](https://bugfender.com).

+## Usage

-## Integrating bindings on an iOS project
+### Integrating bindings on an iOS project

 * Right click on *Your Solution* > **Add Existing Project...** > Select the `BugfenderBinding.iOS` project you just downloaded.
 * Right click on *Your Project* > Double click on **References** > Then add the `BugfenderBinding.iOS` project.